LevanceWam/PythonCourse/README.md

 <li>Zip Functions</li>

 <h2 id="section5">Expections</h2>
- Expections are errors exterminates the excution of a program.
+ <p>Expections are errors exterminates the excution of a program.</p>
  <br>

- Learned about the risk of raising your own expections in a function.
+ <p>Learned about the risk of raising your own expections in a function.</p>
- Slows down program greatly try to avoid it if possible.
+ <p>Slows down program greatly try to avoid it if possible.</p>
  <br>

  This section included: